MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/android-api-levels.md

 # [Visual Studio for Mac](#tab/vsmac)

-To access the Target Framework setting in Visual Studio for Mac, right-click the project name and select **Options**; this opens the **Project Options** dialog.
+To access this setting in Visual Studio for Mac, right-click the project name and select **Options**; this opens the **Project Options** dialog.
 Navigate to **Build > Android Application**.
 Using the drop-down menu to the right of **Target Android version**, you can set the Target Android version for your application:

 [![Target Android version set to Automatic - use target framework version](android-api-levels-images/xs-target-version-sml.png)](android-api-levels-images/xs-target-version.png#lightbox)